yoyobabycool/python-github-action-twitter-bot/README.md

 # Twitter bot

-A GitHub Actions Repository for Automated Tweeting of Quotes
+A GitHub Actions Repository for Automated Tweeting of Quotes Using Python.

 ## Overview